ElektraInitiative/libelektra/doc/IDEAS.md

 We think that GSoC is a perfect opportunity to bridge Elektra and other free software projects.
 So the ideal GSoC project is to elektrify some free software.
+(“Elektrify” means that other software is patched to use Elektra instead of their own configuration system and includes the task of writing a specification on what the configuration of the application looks like.)

 Elektra may be used for applications (frameworks) like KDE, GNOME, and LXCE or for any applications that need to read configuration files,